Continued and New Internal Projects

 Asset Management System Replacement

 The Department of Public Works began a pilot project in early 2017 involving a new asset management software, called Beehive.
 The pilot was designed to focus on the assets in the Utilities Division of the Public Works Department as it provides a comprehensive testing ground, given the diversity of infrastructure, facilities and equipment.
 Undertaking this evaluation in this area leverages city resources and helps to analyze the extent to which this tool can meet broader organizational needs.
-The project team’s initial focus has been to implement the tool for the Utilities maintenance workgroups first, then the focus will shift towards implementing for the treatment plants.
+The project team’s initial focus has been to implement the tool for the Utilities maintenance workgroups first, then the focus will shift toward implementing for the treatment plants.
 Early signs are favorable and other departments, including Information Technology, Parks and Recreation and Open Space and Mountain Parks, are being kept apprised of this work because of its potential for further application.

 The focus in 2018 will be to optimize Beehive to improve efficiencies, and begin implementation for other areas of Public Works, including the Transportation Division.